If your Firestick remote is not working or pairing, you are on the right page.

 Attention, FireStick Users!

 Governments and ISPs constantly monitor your online activity, and accessing copyrighted content on your Fire TV Stick could lead to serious trouble.
 Currently, your IP is visible to everyone.
 I strongly recommend getting the best FireStick VPN to mask your IP address and securely stream your favorites.

 I personally use ExpressVPN, the fastest and most secure VPN available.
 Not only is it easy to install on any device, it comes with a risk-free 30-day money-back guarantee.
 Plus, if you're not 100% satisfied, you can always get a refund.
 ExpressVPN is currently also offering a whopping 3 extra months free on their annual plan!

 All the Fire Stick remote troubles I have experienced so far have always been related to the batteries.
-The remote drain out the battery faster than I like.
+The remote drains out the battery faster than I like.
 Therefore, I always keep spares.
 I have also installed the Amazon Fire TV Remote app on my phone as a backup.
 In this article, I have tried to cover all the possible causes that could get you into remote issues and all the possible solutions.
-If you have any new or different experiences, I would very much like you to share it with us in the comments section below.
+If you have any new or different experiences, I would very much like you to share them with us in the comments section below.
 Thank you for reading!

-- How to update Kodi on FireStick
+- How to Fix Optimizing System Storage & Applications on FireStick

 - Fix Home is Currently Unavailable on FireStick

 - How to Control a FireStick with Phone